moxystudio/node-promptly/README.md

 #### Validators

 The validators have two purposes: to check and transform input.
+They can be asynchronous or synchronous

 ```js
 const validator = (value) => {